 Most firms keep salaries under constant review but should you be evaluating or redesigning employee benefits in order to boost employee retention or attract great talent?
-Since a number of salary sacrifice perks are no longer tax free, many firms will have given consideration to how this changes the shape their benefits packages.
+Since a number of salary sacrifice perks are no longer tax-free, many firms will have given consideration to how this changes the shape their benefits packages.

 With the growth of cloud and smart co-working software and the rise of the millennial generation, the way in which we work and our workplace priorities are changing.
-So do you really know what it is that your employees value?
+So do you really know what it is that your employee’s value?
 How can you ensure your perks stay competitive in this dynamic and technologically advancing environment?

 The importance of a good employee benefits package

 A survey conducted by Jobsite revealed the high importance that staff place on a good benefits package.
 Indeed, 86% of respondents reported being influenced by benefits in deciding whether to move jobs or take a new role.
-It is of course the case that for most staff the base salary is the most important consideration.
-However if that figure is acceptable then the quality of the benefits package comes into its own.
+It is, of course, the case that for most staff the base salary is the most important consideration.
+However, if that figure is acceptable then the quality of the benefits package comes into its own.

 Despite this statistic, the study indicated a level of discrepancy between the benefits HR teams believe to be most compelling in attracting and retaining staff, and those most valued by employees in reality.
 62% of HR leaders rated their packages as “very good” or “quite good” compared to 47% of staff.

-In particular, it was clear that ‘lower value’ employee benefits such as office-based perks and social events are received with far less enthusiasm than HR decision makers might hope.
+In particular, it was clear that ‘lower value’ employee benefits such as office-based perks and social events are received with far less enthusiasm than HR decision-makers might hope.

 The survey highlights the importance of maintaining an open conversation regarding staff perceptions of company benefits.
 It seems there is not always enough knowledge within HR teams of staff priorities when it comes to benefits.
-A good benefits package has an important influence over staff decisions and job moves.
+A good benefits package has an important influence on staff decisions and job moves.
 Companies should understand what employees value to aid staff retention and attraction.

 Prism’s own experience also suggests that smaller firms underestimate the value of benefits.
 Their reluctance to have a full package is partly because they are seen as an administrative burden and of course because they cost money.
 However, they most definitely have an influence on employee and candidate decisions as clearly without these benefits, both the administrative burden and costs are transferred directly to the employee!
 If a candidate has been used to a comprehensive package of benefits at a large firm, loss of these benefits at a smaller firm amounts to a reduction in remuneration in absolute terms.

-Also there is a symbolic aspect: benefits can be perceived as representing bigger firm aspirations.
+Also, there is a symbolic aspect: benefits can be perceived as representing bigger firm aspirations.

 Make your employee benefits and rewards clear